New Buffalo in Perry County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Perry County Heritage Trail.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Pennsylvania Canal (approx. 2.2 miles away); Fort Halifax (approx. 2.8 miles away); a different marker also named Pennsylvania Canal (approx. 2.9 miles away); Clark's Ferry Bridge Company Pennsylvania Canal (approx. 4.4 miles away); a different marker also named Pennsylvania Canal (approx. 4.4 miles away); Lightning Guider Sleds (approx. 4.8 miles away); Clark's Ferry Tavern (approx. 4.9 miles away).
+Halifax and Vicinity World War I Memorial (approx. 2.1 miles away); Pennsylvania Canal (approx. 2.2 miles away); Fort Halifax (approx. 2.8 miles away); a different marker also named Pennsylvania Canal (approx. 2.9 miles away); Clark's Ferry Bridge Company (approx. 4.2 miles away); a different marker also named Pennsylvania Canal (approx. 4.4 miles away); a different marker also named Pennsylvania Canal (approx. 4.4 miles away); Lightning Guider Sleds (approx. 4.8 miles away).

 Credits.
 This page was last revised on June 3, 2018.
-This page originally submitted on June 3, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 41 times since then.
+It was originally submitted on June 3, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 89 times since then and 25 times this year.
 Photos: 1, 2, 3. submitted on June 3, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.